stark1tty/awesome-PhD/README.md

 #### CV and Resume Tools
 - [CV MAKER](https://www.cvmaker.uk/): An inexpensive, paid CV formatting tool for generating colourful, professional looking resumes.
+- [OPEN-RESUME](https://github.com/xitanggg/open-resume): OpenResume is a powerful free, open-source resume builder and resume parser.
+- [REACTIVE RESUME](https://rxresu.me/): Reactive Resume is a free and open source resume builder that's built to make the mundane tasks of creating, updating and sharing your resume as easy as 1, 2, 3.
+With this app, you can create multiple resumes, share them with recruiters or friends through a unique link and print it as a PDF, all for free, no ads, no tracking, without losing the integrity and privacy of your data.

 #### Development
 - [PHD COMPETENCE MODEL](https://phdcompetencemodel.nl/): This is "a self-assessment tool to help PhD candidates more efficiently direct their time towards improving skills areas that are most needed for their own personal career development."
 - [VITAE](https://www.vitae.ac.uk/): Vitae is the global leader in supporting the professional development of researchers, experienced in working with institutions as they strive for research excellence, innovation and impact.
 UK based.

-#### Jobs and Interviews
+#### Interviews
 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.

+#### Job and Academic Post Boards
+- [JOBRXIV](https://jobrxiv.org/): Job board for academics and funded graduate student opportunities, including PhDs and research fellowships.
+- [JOBS.AC.UK](https://www.jobs.ac.uk/): A leading international job board for careers in academic, research, science and related professions.
+Mostly for posts in the UK and some of Europe.
+- [NATURE CAREERS](https://www.nature.com/naturecareers/): Higher profile postings from Nature; international.

 #### Transitioning Out of Academia
 - [HOW TO BE A CONSULTANT, A FREELANCER, OR INDEPENDENT CONTRACTOR](https://jacquesmattheij.com/be-consultant/): This is a series of pages that guide you through the creation and operation of a successful consulting business.
+- [HOW TO SAIL SMOOTHLY FROM ACADEMIA TO INDUSTRY](https://www.nature.com/articles/d41586-018-03306-1): Brief Nature article with some sound advice.
+- [RESEARCHING.IO](https://www.researching.io/): Connecting early career researchers (mentees) with ex-academics (mentors) who have made this transition already to foster a smoother transition into the broader workforce and companies will benefit by connecting with a large network of high-quality, job-ready PhDs.
+- [THE PROFESSOR IS OUT](https://www.facebook.com/groups/professorisout/): Facebook mutual aid support group for those transitioning out of academia.

-### Conferences, Workshops, and Synposiums
+### Conferences, Workshops, Seminars and Symposiums

+#### Event Listings
+- [ALL CONFERENCE ALERT](https://www.allconferencealert.com/): Database of conferences from a wide variety of disciplines; international.
+- [CONAL](https://conferencealerts.com/): Directory of academic conferences worldwide with email alerts.
+- [CONFERENCE INDEX](https://conferenceindex.org/): Yet another international conference listing.
+- [INTERNATIONAL CONFERENCE ALERTS](https://internationalconferencealerts.com/): Another international conference database with email alerts.
+- [NATURE EVENTS](https://www.nature.com/naturecareers/events/): Events listing from Nature; international.

+#### Guidance
+- [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
+Here are some questions you might (and should) ask beforehand.
+- [WIKIVOYAGE](https://en.wikivoyage.org/wiki/Main_Page): The free worldwide travel guide that you can edit.
+The official, non-commercial sister site of Wikipedia for sightseeing, activities, cuisine and accommodation around the world.

+#### Tools
 - [RESURCHIFY](https://www.resurchify.com/): Resurchify is an information portal for the people pursuing research.
 We bring to you a varied list of research gatherings like conferences, journals, meetings, symposiums, etc across multiple areas.
 Along with that, we also share a huge chunk of details of these events.
 For example, for the conferences, we share their important schedules, call for papers, etc. The site also includes various ranking metrics for journals, conferences and other events.
-- [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
-Here are some questions you might (and should) ask beforehand.

 ### Data

+#### Data Collection
+- [INATURALIST](https://www.inaturalist.org/): iNaturalist provides a place to record and organize nature findings, meet other nature enthusiasts, and learn about the natural world.
+- [SAPELI](https://github.com/ExCiteS/Sapelli): Sapelli is a mobile data collection and sharing platform designed with a specific focus on non-literate and illiterate users with little or no prior ICT experience.

+##### Surveys
+- [GOOGLE FORMS](https://www.google.co.uk/forms/about/): Easily create and share online forms and surveys, and analyze responses in real-time.
+- [MICROSOFT FORMS](https://forms.office.com/): Get feedback effortlessly with surveys, polls, and quizzes.
+- [PROLIFIC](https://www.prolific.co/): Platform for online surveys commonly used by researchers with over 120,000+ active, vetted and engaged participants.
+It is also a great way to earn a little "beer" money by taking surveys from other research groups.

+#### Data Management and Version Control
+- [DIFFCHECKER](https://www.diffchecker.com/): To compare two files (text/image/PDF/excel) to find the difference between them.
+- [GITHUB AND VERSION CONTROL](https://o-date.github.io/draft/book/github-version-control.html): A brief crash course on GitHub, Git, an version control.
+- [MAKING DATA USEFUL](https://o-date.github.io/draft/book/making-data-useful.html): The single hardest part of making data useful involves disciplining yourself to make your data ‘future-proof’.
+By planning for the long-term at the outset, you also achieve the happy accident of making your data amenable to re-use and distributed collaboration.
+- [THE GOOD RESEARCH HANDBOOK](https://goodresearch.dev/index.html): Organize your code so that it is easy to understand and works reliably.

 #### Datasets
 - [24 DAYS OF DATABASES](https://twitter.com/fier_caitlin/status/1333731512676651008?s=20): Somebody on Twitter was gracious enough to summarize some cool datasets that you can work on.